javierportillar/JsExercises/24_factorNumbers/readme.txt

-Find Armstrong number on an interval
+Find factors of a number